 and interaction in child care and

-to government resources for people
+to government resources about benefits, civil rights,

-life, education, emergency preparedness,
+community life, education, emergency preparedness,

-employment, health, housing, technology, and transportation.
+employment, health, housing, technology, and transportation

 Home Portal.
 Information about responding to a diagnosis and